The Great Yugoslav Songbook

-Naša velika pjesmarica (The Great Yugoslav Songbook) is the seventh studio album and second jazz album by Croatian singer and songwriter Vesna Pisarović.
-The album was released in two versions for international and domestic, Croatian, market.
-The international version titled The Great Yugoslav Songbookwas released through Jazzwerkstatt on 11 November 2016.
+The Great Yugoslav Songbook is the seventh studio album and second jazz album by Croatian singer and songwriter Vesna Pisarović.
+The album was released in two versions, for international and Croatian market.
+The international version was released through Jazzwerkstatt on 11 November 2016.
 The domestic version Naša velika pjesmarica was released through PDV Records on 19 April 2017.

-The album contains cover versions of popular Yugoslav songs from the 1950s, 1960s and early 1970s.
+Conceptualized as a satire of the Great American Songbook, the album contains cover versions of popular popular Yugoslav songs from the 1950s, 1960s and early 1970s.
 In addition to featuring cover versions of Yugoslav songs, Naša velika pjesmarica stands as a significant artistic departure for Vesna Pisarović, marking her return to singing in her native Croatian language.

 Background

 On 5 June 2012, Vesna Pisarović released her sixth studio album, With Suspicious Minds marking her debut in the jazz genre.
 This artistic transition marked a significant departure from her previous pop-oriented works and marked the inception of a new phase in her career.
 The album did not feature any original compositions; instead, they exclusively comprised cover versions of songs originally performed by Elvis Presley.
 Over the subsequent years, Pisarović actively participated in numerous jazz concerts, with a notable concentration of performances in Germany and Croatia.
 In late 2015, she initiated the production of her forthcoming second jazz album.